Table of Contents

 Use a data field containing country names, ISO codes (numerical three-digit or alphabetical two- or three-digit) to reference a single country, continent names, names of regions (United Nations grouping or World Bank grouping), or names of sub-regions to reference a group of countries.
 By assigning multiple data fields each referencing a different mapping attribute on a different drill level (e.g., continent and country), you can create a hierarchy, users can use to drill down.
 You can even define your own hierarchies.

-To get an overview of available mapping attributes, assign any data to the "Location" field and toggle "Mapping info for unmapped areas" in the map formatting options.
+To get an overview of available mapping attributes, assign any data to the "Location" field and toggle "Show mapping info" in the map formatting options.

 This will display the mapping information for all areas of the map that could not be mapped using the provided "Location" data.